Bert-JanP/Hunting-Queries-Detection-Rules/Defender For Endpoint/nf_ttp_t1543_peach-sandstorm_azure_arc_persistence.md

 | T1543        | Create or Modify System Process  | [Create or Modify System Process](https://attack.mitre.org/techniques/T1543/) |

 #### Description
 This detection rule aims to identify the unexpected installation of Azure ARC agents.
-Scattered Spider has been known to register their own Azure tenant and install Azure ARC agents on devices to maintain persistence.
+Peach Sandstorm has been known to register their own Azure tenant and install Azure ARC agents on devices to maintain persistence.
 The rule includes two queries: one for detecting service installations and another for identifying specific file path creations associated with Azure ARC agents.

 #### Risk
 The risk addressed by this detection rule is the unauthorized installation of Azure ARC agents, which can be used as a persistence mechanism by attackers.
 This technique allows them to maintain long-term access to compromised systems and potentially exert control over a wider network.